aperturerobotics/cli/docs/examples/bash-completions.md

   boost: 2
 ---

-You can enable completion commands by setting the `EnableBashCompletion` flag on the `App` object to `true`.
-By default, this setting will allow auto-completion for an app's subcommands, but you can write your own completion methods for the App or its subcommands as well.
+You can enable built-in bash completion support by setting the `EnableBashCompletion` field on your `cli.App` to `true`.
+This automatically provides completion suggestions for your app's subcommands.
+You can also define custom completion logic for specific commands or flags.

 #### Default auto-completion